 Kelly has overseen significant improvements to the visitor experience at the Zoo, research capacity, educational programs and financial resources of the National Zoo and Conservation Biology Institution.

 In 2010 Kelly launched an $80 million capital campaign, which is nearing successful completion.
 Kelly has overseen the opening of three major exhibit projects since starting at the Zoo, and is currently planning for Experience Migration, a major $55 million, first-of-its-kind experience which involves the renovation of the Zoo's historic 1928 Bird House.

 In 2012, he oversaw the opening of the Speedwell Foundation Conservation Carousel—one of only a handful of solar-powered carousels in the world—featuring key animals in the Zoo's mission to save species.

 In 2013, Kelly supervised the complete, eco-friendly renovation of the Zoo's American Trail.
 The exhibit underscores how scientists and the public can work together on conservation to bring species back from the brink of extinction.
 Nearly every animal in the exhibit has been on the endangered species list, but most have experienced significant recoveries since conservation efforts began.

 Also in 2013, Kelly completed the seven-year, $56 million Elephant Trails exhibit, including the construction of the Elephant Community Center—both a state of the art facility for elephant care and for immersing visitors in the world of elephants and the science of conservation.

-In 2011, Kelly was elected to the Association of Zoos and Aquariums' Board of Directors.
+In 2011, Kelly was elected to the Association of Zoos and Aquariums' Board of Directors and will serve as the Chair of that Board in 2016-2017.
 AZA ensures that North American zoos meet high standards and best practices in animal care, wildlife conservation and science, conservation education, guest experience, and community engagement.